News | Live Stream | Contact Us

 Sister Linda draws on scientific cosmology and Catholic tradition to discuss creation as the original source of divine revelation and the root of sacramental life.
 Through stories, lecture, and conversation, she explores how the incarnational presence of God extends to the ends of the universe and touches everything.

 Sister Linda is the Associate Academic Dean and Associate Professor of Science and Religion at the Oblate School of Theology in San Antonio, Texas.
 She speaks on the significance of cosmology and evolution for Catholic theology and spirituality.

-The cost, including lunch, is $60.
-Registration is required and is available at www.webercenter.org; click on “programs.”
-Registration is also available by calling 517-266-4000 or emailing email@example.com.
-Limited scholarships are available.
+The cost is $35.
+Registration is required to receive the live stream link.
+Register at www.webercenter.org; click on “programs.”
+Registrations may also be made by calling 517-266-4000 or emailing email@example.com.

 For information, call the Weber Center at 517-266-4000.

 September 14, 2021, Adrian, Michigan – As people of faith throughout the world celebrate the Season of Creation – September 1 through October 4, 2021 – Adrian Dominican Sisters and Associates listened to a Sustainability Update that focused on various projects on the Motherhouse Campus and on the call for the Congregation and individuals to become involved in Pope Francis’ Laudato Si’ Action Platform.

 Offering the September 7, 2021, presentation were Sister Corinne Sanders, OP, Director of the Office of Sustainability; Joel Henricks, Director of Facilities and Grounds; Jared Aslakson, Permaculture Specialist; and Sister Kathleen Nolan, OP, Director of the Office of Justice, Peace and Integrity of Creation.